tclahr/uac-docs/docs/index.md

 **-H, --hash-collected**

 Enabling this option will cause UAC to hash all collected files and save the results in a hash file.
 To accomplish this, all collected data must first be copied to the destination directory.
 Therefore, ensure you have twice the free space available on the system: once for the collected data and once for the output file.
 Additionally, note that this process will increase the running time.

-**-t, --max-threads**

-This option allows you to specify the number of files that will be processed in parallel by the ```hash``` and ```stat``` collectors by setting the -P/--max-procs parameter of xargs at runtime.
-Note that this option will be ignored on systems where xargs does not support the -P/--max-procs parameter.

-Ideally, you want to set --max-threads to a number that matches or is slightly below the number of CPU threads available.
-This ensures you utilize reasonable processing power without overloading the system.

-Use ```--max-threads list``` to list all processing units/threads available on the system.

 **-u, --run-as-non-root**